dlugosztomasz/articles-list/README.md

 App module is some kind of the container for the rest modules.
 There could be things like headers, footers and routing logic as well.
 In this case I render only ArticleView module which renders few smaller containers: DataSources, Sourting and Articles.
-Sourting and DataView containers has been connected to redux state.
+Sourting and DataSources containers has been connected to redux state.
 Thanks to that Articles container has information about sourting type and data sources.
 State for this could be handled in ArticlesView as well but keeping in mind that someone would add next module like ArticlesView in the future and use state from ArtliclesView, I decided to connect redux.
 Components were written with hooks.